ManuelGil/vscode-json-flow/README.md

 **Q: Can I export the graph visualization?**
 A: Yes, use the export options in the graph view to save as PNG, SVG, or other formats.

-**Q: Where can I report bugs or request features?**
-A: Please use the [GitHub Issues page](https://github.com/ManuelGil/vscode-json-flow/issues).

 ### Technology Stack